US slashes troops, missile batteries from Middle East | DW | 19.06.2021

-The decision reflects both Washington's reposturing of US forces to counter Russia and China as well as shifting sands in the Middle East.
+The decision reflects both Washington's repositioning of US forces to counter Russia and China as well as shifting sands in the Middle East.

-US President Joe Biden walks through Arlington National cemetery to honor fallen veterans of the Afghan conflict in April

 As the curtain draws on the war in Afghanistan, competition with world powers is seen by US officials as the key driver of future military operations.
 For nearly two decades of the global war on terror, counterinsurgency dominated.